-VITACRESS LIMITED STRATEGIC REPORT (continued) FOR THE YEAR ENDED 31 DECEMBER 2022
+VITACRESS LIMITED STRATEGIC REPORT (continued) FOR THE YEAR ENDED 31 DECEMBER 2023

-The fresh herbs business based in Runcton in the south of England maintained its position as the market leader in the UK and demonstrated high product quality, customer service and product innovation to deliver a strong operational performance.
-The business completed critical infrastructure projects during the year and put further development into automation solutions for our packing operations.
+The fresh herbs business based in Runcton in the south of England maintained its position as the market leader in the UK and demonstrated high product quality, customer service and product innovation to deliver a very strong operational performance.
+The business concentrated on its position as a trusted supplier, focusing on service and product quality and to help consumers elevate meals with fresh flavour.

 Fresh cut herbs are also packed in the Netherlands at the partnership company Vitacress Real, where the business continued to grow its strong relationships with retail and food service partners across Northern Europe.
-During the year the company won new business and delivered operational gains through the investments made in packing automation.
+During the year the company continued to win new business and delivered operational gains through the investments made in packing automation.